MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/New-Variable.md

 (None is the default.)
 - ReadOnly.
 Can be deleted.
-Cannot be not changed, except by using the *Force* parameter.
+Cannot be changed, except by using the *Force* parameter.
 - Private.
 The variable is available only in the current scope.
 - AllScope.